thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Instrumenting HTTP listener

-Instrumenting at listener level provides valuable information about how a client interacts with a REST service; we can record HTTP related attributes in Span tags (method, path, user_agent, status code...).
+Instrumenting at listener level provides valuable information about how a client interacts with a REST service.
+We can record HTTP related attributes in Span tags (method, path, user_agent, status code...).

 ![Http Listener](/img/posts/2021-01-15-httplistener.png 'Http Listener')